web design blog | website hackers

 9. Some functions are not working

-Website owners are aware of the changes they make to their website.
-Therefore, if there are some functions on your website that are not working correctly, it means that an error has been encountered.
+Webpage owners are aware of the changes they make to their site.
+Therefore, if there are some functions on your page that are not working correctly, it means that an error has been encountered.
 Be quick to find out what the error is.
 Sometimes it could be a threat inserted into your website’s code.

-Upon entering your website, spam ads appear inviting you to click - these infected ads are malware injected by hackers.
+Upon entering your site, spam ads appear inviting you to click - these infected ads are malware injected by hackers.
 Some hackers can even earn money from these unwanted ads.

 want a secure website?